 An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure, movement, and blood vessels of your heart.

-An exercise stress test helps caregivers see the changes that take place in your heart during exercise.
+An exercise stress test helps healthcare providers see the changes that take place in your heart during exercise.
 An EKG is done while you ride an exercise bike or walk on a treadmill.
-Caregivers will ask if you have chest pain or trouble breathing during the test.
+Healthcare providers will ask if you have chest pain or trouble breathing during the test.
 An exercise test may be combined with an echocardiogram or nuclear isotope imaging.
 Nuclear isotopes are very small amounts of radioactive material that are injected into your bloodstream.
 Images show areas of your heart that have decreased blood flow.

 A stress test with medicine may be done if you cannot do the exercise stress test.
 You are given medicine that causes your heart to work harder.
 You will be connected to a stress test machine.
 This test is combined with the echocardiogram or nuclear isotope imaging.

-- An angiography, CT scan, or MRI may be done to take pictures of your blood vessels and arteries.
-The pictures may show narrowing or a blockage.
-You may be given a dye to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+An angiography, CT scan, or MRI may be done to take pictures of your blood vessels and arteries.
+The pictures may show how narrow or blocked your blood vessels are.
+You may be given a contrast liquid to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 Which medicines are used to treat CAD?